 More than a quarter of hospital patients have dementia and many refuse food, drink, medication or requests to be examined.
 This presents healthcare professionals with a dilemma.
 They need to strike a balance between respecting a patient’s wishes, while also delivering effective care.

-New research looked at the different ways of asking people with dementia to perform tasks or to agree to requests while they are in hospital.
-It found that having a range of ways of making requests led to more positive responses from patients who were confused or resisting care.
+New research included people with dementia who needed acute care in hospital.
+Researchers looked at different ways of asking them to perform tasks or to agree to requests.
+They found that having a range of ways of making requests led to more positive responses from patients who were confused or resisting care.

 Professionals' phrasing, tone and question construction altered the chance of a positive response.
 Phrases such as “I was wondering…” displayed doubt and increased refusals.
 By contrast, “I am just going to…Is that alright?” implied that a task was about to happen and increased agreement.

 The findings have been used to develop training materials to help professionals improve the way they communicate with hospital patients who have dementia.

 What’s the issue?

 One in four inpatients in UK hospitals is estimated to be living with dementia.
 Healthcare professionals face significant challenges in communicating with these patients as they endeavour to deliver high quality, person-centred, care.

 Policymakers and carers have raised the issue of communication between hospital staff and people with dementia.
 Even so, health and care professionals receive little or no training on how to best communicate.